BiocPy/scrnaseq/README.md

 # scrnaseq

-The `scRNAseq` package provides convenient access to several publicly available single-cell datasets in the form of [SingleCellExperiment](https://github.com/biocpy/singlecellexperiment) objects.
+The `scrnaseq` package provides convenient access to several publicly available single-cell datasets in the form of [SingleCellExperiment](https://github.com/biocpy/singlecellexperiment) objects.
 Users can obtain a `SingleCellExperiment` and transform it into analysis-ready representations for immediate use.

 To enable discovery, each dataset is decorated with metadata such as the study title/abstract, the species, the number of cells, etc. Users can also contribute their own published datasets to enable re-use by the wider Bioconductor/BiocPy community.